UK government pushing renewable energy commitment further, doubling offshore wind capacity

 If you are looking to enter the world of renewables or are ready for your next role in the industry, we have an array of exciting opportunities available

-Foundation Structures Project Manager? looking for fantastic career development in Northern Germany?
+WTG Project Manager or Project Engineer? looking for fantastic career development in Northern Germany?
 Look no further!
 Quanta has a great opportunity for someone to join a rapidly expanding team,

 Any Senior Array Cable Engineers out there looking for a new role?
 We have an opportunity for a Senior Array Cable Engineer to start a year long freelance contract role, from 18 th November 2019 up